thavlik/quake-gameplay-dataset/README.md

 ## License
 All videos are property of their respective creators.
 Permission to transform and redistribute was granted in each case.
 This project makes no claims of ownership to the data.

-This project's code is released under MIT / Apache 2.0 dual license, which is extremely permissive.
+This project's code is released under [MIT](LICENSE-MIT) / [Apache 2.0](LICENSE-Apache) 2.0 dual license, which is extremely permissive.

 ## Related Projects
 - [Doom Gameplay Dataset](https://github.com/thavlik/doom-gameplay-dataset)